- Test track for autonomous rail traffic is supplied with 5G by Vodafone

 The 5G mobile communications standard as a step into a digital future

 The 5G upgrade in Schlettau was primarily planned for real-time data transmission of the Bahncampus railway project.
-This will enable tests for autonomous train control under real-life conditions. he 5G network allows the transmission of information without any delay that would be humanly perceptible.
+This will enable tests for autonomous train control under real-life conditions.
+The use of mobile steel lattice masts enables a particularly quick connection of the 5G mobile communications standard on site.
 However, the step to achieving nationwide coverage will take more time.
 Currently, there are already a total of 50 Vodafone 5G stations in various cities and rural regions.
 With the mobile transmission mast in the Erzgebirge region, the EQOS Energie communications technology experts are supporting the network expansion of the operator to 5G and are therefore significantly involved in the introduction of this key technology as a step into the digital future.